frank-leitner/portswigger-websecurity-academy/01-sqli/SQL_injection_UNION_attack,_determining_the_number_of_columns_returned_by_the_query/README.md

 ### Count columns by ORDER BY

 An alternative way would be to count the columns with ORDER BY.
 Injecting `' ORDER BY 1--` will order the results by the first column of the result.
 Incrementing the value leads to an internal server error when using `' ORDER BY 4--`.
-Thus the correct number of colums is 3.
+Thus the correct number of columns is 3.

 ```sql
 SELECT * FROM someTable WHERE category = 'Accessories' ORDER BY 4--